mattaolive/GT-ISYE6501/ISYE6501/Missing Data Homework/README.md

 5) Original Data Set (no changeS)
 6) Original Data Set with an added binary variable to indicate missing data

-I created Support Vector Models using the different data sets with an 80% training and 20% testing split.
+I created Support Vector Models using the different data sets with an 80% training and 20% testing split and compared the confusion matrices of the final results to compare accuracy and quality of the models.